 The agreement between the Swiss Confederation and the European Community on mutual recognition in relation to conformity assessment (MRA) entered into force on 1 June 2002 as one of the seven agreements concluded as part of a package known as the «Bilateral agreements I».
 The MRA is an instrument designed to remove technical barriers to the trade of industrial goods between Switzerland and the EU.
 It applies to the most important product sectors (such as machinery, medical devices, electrical equipment, construction products, lifts, biocidal products).
-The agreement covers more than a quarter of the value of all Swiss exports to the EU, and more than a third of all imports from the EU.
+In terms of value, the agreement covers about two thirds of trade in industrial products between Switzerland and the EU.

 Better access to the EU market

 The agreement ensures that, for the products covered by the agreement, Swiss manufacturers and conformity assessment bodies have, to the greatest extent possible, the same access to the EU market as their EU or EEA competitors.
 The MRA reduces the time needed and costs incurred to place products on the respective foreign markets.